 We do not need to tell you the astoundingly high number of motorcycle-related fatalities.
 You’re a biker, you know what is at stake when you get behind the handlebars and take off onto the open road.
 What you may not know, though, are the unique challenges that riding in Florida brings.

-We are motorcycle attorneys here at Marsalisi Law, but we are also ardent riders.
+We are St. Petersburg motorcycle attorneys here at Marsalisi Law, but we are also passionate riders.
 We want to make sure you are prepared for whatever circumstances you may find yourself riding in.
 With that in mind, we have put together a list of Florida-specific safety tips.

 Find them below and do not hesitate to contact us today if you have been injured in any sort of auto accident.